juanjosetrujillocardozo/juanjosetrujillocardozo/README.md

 🦆 Fun fact: I can do the voice of Donald Duck from disney 🤣

-# Hi!
-I'm Juan! 👋🏻
-Hola! my fullname is Juan Jose Trujillo Cardozo (TRUJO VIDS on Internet)

-I was born in 2001 and right now I'm living in Colombia.
 ## Official Education 👨🏻‍🎓
 2019-2014 | Ingenieria de Sistemas.
 Universidad Piloto de Colombia